Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Are there disadvantages to selling internationally on Amazon?

 But there are other to-dos for sellers when it comes to internationalization.
-Especially legally, a lot of work awaits them.
+Especially legally, there is quite a bit of work ahead of them.
 Each country has its own advantages and disadvantages.
-For example, those who want to sell through the Amazon marketplace in the USA need to deal with different matters than someone focusing on Asia.
+For example, someone who wants to sell through the Amazon marketplace in the USA has to deal with different issues than someone focusing on Asia.
 The size of North America and the resulting revenue potential are appealing, but on the other hand, liability issues and the correct labeling of products can become a stress factor.

 A tax registration in the respective storage countries is, for example, unavoidable even when participating in the FBA program within the European Union, as storing goods establishes VAT liability.
 Sellers must therefore seek a VAT number in these countries.

 Another problem that exists in some EU countries (e.g., Poland) is the so-called JPK reports, which must be submitted monthly based on all transactions and have completely replaced the traditional VAT return since 2020.
-Without such a report, it can happen that the VAT ID is deactivated abroad, transactions become taxable, and high penalties may be imposed on online sellers.
+Without such a report, it can happen that the VAT ID abroad is deactivated, transactions become taxable, and high penalties may be imposed on online sellers.

 Therefore, it has proven effective to outsource certain processes in order to sell on Amazon internationally as legally securely as possible – this is especially true for legal and tax processes such as accounting.